Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - A.5.11.a) Pauses that occur directly after or close to after (at the discretion of verifiers) a significant amount of chunks of a dimension are loaded for the first time and do not contribute towards in-game time.
 - A.5.11.b) Pauses that change settings and are less than 5 seconds do not contribute to in-game time.
 If this is done abusively (at the discretion of verifiers), these pauses will contribute towards in-game time.
 - A.5.11.c) Pauses that change settings and are more than 5 seconds will have 5 seconds subtracted from the paused time elapsed, with the rest of the pause length contributing towards the in-game time.
 If this is done abusively (at the discretion of verifiers), the full length of the pause will contribute towards in-game time.
-- A.5.11.d) If a pause is done due to a disruption that could not reasonably be avoided (ex. pressing responsibility, medical issue), and the runner identifies and requests that said pause should be removed (either in the run's speedrun.com submission description or in the thread in the official Discord server), the pause will not contribute towards in-game time (at the discretion of verifiers).
+- A.5.11.d) If a pause is done due to a disruption that could not reasonably be avoided (e.g. pressing responsibility, medical issue), and the runner identifies and requests that said pause should be removed (either in the run's speedrun.com submission description or in the thread in the official Discord server), the pause will not contribute towards in-game time (at the discretion of verifiers).
   - A.5.11.d.i) Clarification: External program malfunctioning qualifies under this rule (at the discretion of verifiers); user error, however, does not.
 - A.5.11.e) If a pause occurs very close (at the discretion of verifiers) to the world load (as a result of the player or macro), the pause will not contribute towards in-game time.
 - A.5.11.f) If a pause is done to load chunks that are not loaded due to lag, and the runner identifies and requests that said pause should be removed (either in the run's speedrun.com submission description or in a thread in the official Discord server), the pause will not contribute towards in-game time (at the discretion of verifiers).